bhavyasanga57/EmployeeManagement/EmployeeManagement/ReadMe.txt

     View Data: Utilize ViewData to pass data from the controller to the view.
     View Bag: Similar to ViewData, but provides a dynamic feature for passing data.
     HttpContext: Work with HttpContext to access HTTP-specific context.
+    Display List of Records Using AJAX Call: Fetch and display data dynamically on a web page using an AJAX request.

 Instructions